-Provide all patients (or, in the case of minors, their parent, or legal representative) with a copy of the most current federal Vaccine Information Statement (VIS).
+Provide all patients with a copy of the most current federal Vaccine Information Statement (VIS).
 Provide non-English speaking patients with a copy of the VIS in their native language, if one is available and desired; these can be found at www.immunize.org/vis.
 (For information about how to document that the VIS was given, see section 6 titled "Document Vaccination.")